shubham-k7/analytics/patches/export-data/README.md

-Add this file to the folder "node_modules/highcharts/modules/" as "export-data.src.js"
+Add this file to the folder "node_modules/highcharts/modules/" as "export-data.src.js" after installing the dependencies